laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 ## Defining Subscription Plans

-All of Spark's configuration options are housed in your application's `config/spark.php` configuration file.
 As we previously discussed, Spark allows you to define the types of billable models that your application will be managing.
-These billable models are defined within the `billables` array of your application's `spark` configuration file:
+These billable models are defined within the `billables` array of your application's `config/spark.php` configuration file:

+Each billable configuration within the `billables` array contains a `plans` array.
+Within this array you may configure each of the billing plans offered by your application to that particular billable type. **The `monthly_id` and `yearly_id` identifiers should correspond to the plan identifiers configured within your Paddle account dashboard:**

 ```php
 use App\Models\User;